CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 ## Define VNet
 During the installation process, CluedIn will install a newly created Azure VNet using an address space 10.0.0.0/8 and a subnet 10.0.0.0/16 for the Azure Kubernetes Service.

 If you have an existing VNet and you want to reuse it for CluedIn installation, contact one of our infrastructure experts for assistance.
-You can specify the existing VNet in the [Advanced configuration](/azure-marketplace/step-3#review-the-advanced-configuration-tabb) step of CluedIn installation.
+You can specify the existing VNet in the <a href="/deployment/azure-marketplace/step-3#review-the-advanced-configuration-tab" target="_blank">Advanced configuration</a> step of CluedIn installation.

 ## Analyze CluedIn network configuration